Characterizations of certain matroids by maximizing valuative invariants: Cycle matroids of complete graphs, and their truncations

-It follows that $M$ has at most as many independent sets as $\Tr^k(M(K_{r+1}))$, and if $M$ and $\Tr^k(M(K_{r+1}))$ have the same number of independent sets, then they have the same independent sets and so are the same matroid. \end{proof}
+By what we just showed, $M$ has at most as many independent sets as $\Tr^k(M(K_{r+1}))$; furthermore, if $M$ and $\Tr^k(M(K_{r+1}))$ have the same number of independent sets, then they have the same independent sets and so are the same matroid. \end{proof}